itteco/iframely/README.md

 - HTTP API for meta semantics, thumbnails (including sizes), photo images, video players and readers.
 - `oembed` endpoint for easy migration of existing implementations (it is a fallback though and thus not as powerful as main API).
-- Generic parsers for [Iframely Protocol](http://iframely.com/oembed2), [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards), [oEmbed v1](http://oembed.com/) and optional Readability articles.
+- Generic parsers for [Iframely Protocol](http://iframely.com/oembed2), [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards), [oEmbed](http://oembed.com/).
+Plus optional readability.
-- Over _100 parsers_ for specific domains, like YouTube, Vimeo, SoundCloud, Instagram, Facebook, Imgur, etc.
+- Over _100 parsers_ for specific domains, like YouTube, Vimeo, SoundCloud, Instagram, Facebook, Imgur.
 - Plugins infrastructure to extend the logic or to implement additional domain or generic parsers.
 - Built-in caching for performance optimizations (Memcached, Redis or in-memory engines).